gitcoinco/web/docs/README.md

 If you

 * have some work on your Github Issues board that you don't have time (or skills) to do.
-* are dependant upon an upstream repo for something, and you'd like to incentivize them to work onit.
+* are dependant upon an upstream repo for something, and you'd like to incentivize them to work on it.

 try posting a funded issue at [https://gitcoin.co/new](https://gitcoin.co/new).